SirBrian1234/PiWall/README.md

 ## License
 The project's article and source are licensed under Creative Commons Atribution 4.0 International: https://creativecommons.org/licenses/by/4.0/

 You may use the source code commercially.
-If you are using this project in another project/work, you should provide attribution for all the authors involved in this project in a noticable spot or in the bibliography.
+You should provide attribution for all the authors involved in this project.